seahow-uk/aws-admin-scripts/README.md

 Misc infrastructure management utilities

+Authored **independently** by myself, not officially by Amazon Web Services.
+Meant to serve as examples/starting points for further customization.
+No warranty express or implied.

 ec2-ssm-by-region.py
 --------------------
 meant to help track down and diagnose EC2 instances that are not properly reporting in to SSM.